badlogic/serial-plotter/README.md

 ![docs/pane-2.png](docs/pane-2.png)

 The serial plotter connects to the port and waits for incoming data.
 The `Raw` panel shows the last 1000 lines of raw serial data.
+Use the `Hide data lines` checkbox to toggle showing lines starting with `>`.
 The `Variables` pane displays all variables encountered, including their min, max, and current values.

 A plot pane shows all variables from the first data line by default.
 Use checkboxes to show or hide variables.
 Uncheck `auto-scroll` to manually inspect the data.
 You can drag the plot left or right to explore the data further.
 Adjust the `zoom` slider to change the sample range (from 10 to 1000), that is, the number of samples visible in the plot.
 Use `Close` to close the plot.